Dublin and Berlin move closer as Brexit barney continues

 At home, Minister for Finance Paschal Donohoe warned that a disorderly Brexit could result in a €6 billion hit to the exchequer.
 A crash-out could involve a headline budget deficit of between 0.5 and 1.5 per cent for 2020, rather than the 0.4 per cent surplus.

 In Europe, EU leaders finally reached agreement on who to nominate for its top jobs as the new parliamentary session got underway.
-IMF head Christine Lagarde was a surprise choice to head up the European Central Bank, taking over from Mario Draghi.
+IMF head Christine Lagarde was a surprise choice to head up the European Central Bank, in succession to Mario Draghi.

 Lagarde is a lawyer and a former politician with no central banking experience.
 The immediate challenges she would face include tackling stubbornly low inflation with limited policy options due to interest rates already being at record lows.